-Wearable devices use all kinds of sensors depending on the application.
-Manufacturers worldwide produce sensors because they are an important part of all wearable devices.
-Therefore, in this article, we review sensor characteristics by dividing them into four main groups: environmental sensors, biosensors, location tracking sensors and other sensors.
+Wearable devices use all kinds of sensors, depending on the application.
+Manufacturers worldwide produce sensors because they are an essential part of all wearable devices.
+Therefore, in this article, we review sensor characteristics by dividing them into four main groups: environmental sensors, biosensors, location tracking sensors, and other sensors.

-For humidity and temperature measurements, a humidity sensor measures relative humidity in the air.
+For humidity and temperature measurements, a humidity sensor measures the relative humidity in the air.
 These are sometimes referred to as humidity/dew sensors and can be found in heating, ventilation, or air conditioning systems.
 For detecting open flames or fire, flame sensors are more sensitive and accurate than commonly used smoke or heat detectors.
 Smoke, alcohol, and other harmful airborne gases perform a similar function.

-To measure electrical activity of the heart, a heart rate monitoring module can be used to extract, amplify or filter bio-potential signals to create heart rate.
-Usually biomedical sensor pads and cables are required for heart monitoring.
+To measure the electrical activity of the heart, a heart rate monitoring module can be used to extract, amplify, or filter bio-potential signals to create heart rate.
+Usually, biomedical sensor pads and cables are required for heart monitoring.
 The cardiac finger clip sensor is a high-performance optical biosensor that measures body blood changes.
-In medical electronics, biosensors are common indoor use to monitor patient health.
+In medical electronics, biosensors are everyday indoor use to monitor patient health.

 Position and location tracking sensors